sciart-org/AppSciArt/docs/user_stories.md

       i.
 The participant clicks the "Maybe later" button

       ii.
-The participant is prompted to discover previous editions or get more information about the hackathon format
+The participant is prompted to explore previous editions or get more information about the hackathon format

   2. If the participant wants to join: